Welcome Home Guide

 - 2 min read

-welcome homes are some of my favorite sessions!
+These are some of my favorite sessions!
 I love them because they capture such a sweet, peaceful, and unique time!
-Babes change so quickly, so its really special to be able to preserve those first few days of their life. capturing these moments in home also add to your unique and authentic family story and allow more options than fresh 48s (more space and multiple rooms).
+Babes change so quickly, so its really special to be able to preserve those first few weeks of their life.
+Capturing these moments in-home also add to your unique and authentic family story and allow more options than fresh 48's (more space, more personal, more relaxed, and multiple rooms / more options).

 How does scheduling welcome homes work?